lcbc-epfl/evolve/README.md

 tbc

-## Running the tests
+## Documentation

-Explain how to run the automated tests for this system
+Please find detailed instructions on the different functions of the code, how to implement a new evaluator and a detailed instructions to run the tests in the [Documentation](http://lcbc.epfl.ch)

 ## Built With